Accounting & Auditing Clerk Job Description, Salary & Certification Requirements

 The American Institute of Bookkeepers (AIPB) is a nationally recognized professional association that offers the Certified Bookkeeper Designation (CB) to qualified candidates.
 In order to qualify for the designation, you must have at least two years of professional experience in accounting, bookkeeping, finance or a related field.
 Once you meet the minimum qualifications, you will be required to pass a 4-part exam that covers topics including:

 The exam series is further broken down into two main sections.
 The first two portions of the exam must be taken at one of the 300 Prometric Testing centers that are located nationwide.
 The remaining two sections are open-book format and can be taken online your convenience.

-According to the U.S. Department of Labor, Bureau of Labor Statistics, the average yearly salary for accounting, auditing and bookkeeping clerks was $40,240 as of 2018, while the top ten percent earned more than $61,650 that year.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, the median yearly salary for accounting, auditing and bookkeeping clerks was $42,410 as of 2020, while the top ten percent earned more than $63,900 that year.

-The most common employment industries for bookkeeping, accounting and auditing clerks that year were:
+The most common employment industries for bookkeeping, accounting and auditing clerks that year were (median salary):

 - Health Care and Social Assistance – $41,100

 May 2020 U.S. Bureau of Labor Statistics salary and labor market information for Bookkeeping, Accounting and Auditing Clerks is based on national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed April 2021.